Emperor of Japan

-The emperor of Japan (Note: 天皇; /ja/; literally "ruler from heaven" or "heavenly sovereign") (Note: In English, the use of the term Mikado (帝/御門; /ja/) for the emperor was once common but is now considered obsolete.) is the hereditary monarch and head of state of Japan.
+The Emperor of Japan (Note: 天皇; /ja/; literally "ruler from heaven" or "heavenly sovereign") (Note: In English, the use of the term Mikado (帝/御門; /ja/) for the emperor was once common but is now considered obsolete.) is the hereditary monarch and head of state of Japan.
 The emperor is defined by the Constitution of Japan as the symbol of the Japanese state and the unity of the Japanese people, his position deriving from "the will of the people with whom resides sovereign power".
 The Imperial Household Law governs the line of imperial succession.
 Pursuant to his constitutional role as a national symbol, and in accordance with rulings by the Supreme Court of Japan, the emperor is personally immune from prosecution.
 By virtue of his position as the head of the Imperial House, the emperor is also recognized as the head of the Shinto religion, which holds him to be the direct descendant of the sun goddess Amaterasu.
-According to tradition, the office of emperor was created in the 7th century BC, but the first historically verifiable emperors appear around the 5th or 6th centuries AD.
+According to tradition, the office of emperor was created in the 7th century BC, but the first historically verifiable emperors appear around the 3rd or 4th centuries AD.

 The role of the emperor of Japan has historically alternated between a largely ceremonial symbolic role and that of an actual imperial ruler.
 Since the establishment of the first shogunate in 1192, the emperors of Japan have rarely taken on a role as supreme battlefield commander, unlike many Western monarchs.
 Japanese emperors have nearly always been controlled by external political forces, to varying degrees.
 Between 1192 and 1867, the shōguns, or their shikken regents in Kamakura (1203–1333), were the de facto rulers of Japan, although they were nominally appointed by the emperor.
-After the Meiji Restoration in 1868, the emperor was the embodiment of all sovereign power in the realm, as enshrined in the Meiji Constitution of 1889.
-Since the enactment of the 1947 constitution, the role of emperor has been relegated to that of a ceremonial head of state without even nominal political powers.
+After the Meiji Restoration in 1868, the emperor was the embodiment of all sovereign power in the realm, as enshrined in the Meiji Constitution of 1889; however, except for a period of parliamentary monarchy from approximately 1905 to 1932, the degree to which the Emperor exercised real power between the Restoration and the Surrender of Japan at the end of World War II is widely debated.
+Since the enactment of the 1947 constitution, the emperor has been relegated to an entirely ceremonial and representative role, without even nominal political powers.
 The emperor is the head of the Japanese honors system, conferring orders, decorations, medals, and awards in the name of the state and on behalf of its people in accordance with the advice of the Cabinet.

 Since the mid-nineteenth century, the emperor and other members of the imperial family have resided at the Imperial Palace, (Note: initially (宮城, Kyūjō), later (皇居, Kōkyo)) located on the former site of Edo Castle in the heart of Tokyo, the current capital of Japan.
 Earlier, emperors resided in Kyoto, the ancient capital, for nearly eleven centuries.
-The Emperor's Birthday (currently 23 February) is a national holiday.
+The Emperor's Birthday (currently February 23) is a national holiday.